Search

 6 Cyber Security Tips for Employees from HR

-HR can assist IT in two ways: by helping employees communicate more effectively and by educating them about security best practices.
-IT team members, in turn, assist HR when it comes to providing new employees with the IT resources they need to succeed.
-For example, VPNs (virtual private networks) offer a wide range of security protection, as do company-wide software updates.
-IT also configures business systems for multi-factor authentication, recommends a password manager, provides instructions on how to create strong passwords, secures operating systems, and safeguards work computers and smartphones.
+IT teams provide new employees with tech tools, set up VPNs (virtual private networks) to offer a wide range of security protection, do company-wide software updates, configure business systems for multi-factor authentication, recommend a password manager, provide instructions on creating strong passwords, secure operating systems, and safeguard work computers and smartphones.

 HR professionals can use these cybersecurity tips to increase cybersecurity awareness and help businesses avoid security risks.
-This is preventative support for IT teams that makes their jobs a little easier.
+This preventative support for IT teams makes their jobs a little easier.

 Cyber Security Tip - Phishing

-Phishing attempts continue to significantly grow as the digital workforce evolves.
+Phishing attempts continue to grow as the digital workforce evolves significantly.
 In 2021, 83% of organizations reported they had experienced a successful phishing attack.
 Employees following cybersecurity best practices can help prevent data breaches from malicious emails.

 The following steps help employees recognize attacks from suspicious emails:

-✅ Look at the “From:” email address, not just the name of the sender.
+• Look at the “From:” email address, not just the sender's name.
 Inboxes of most email programs don’t show a sender’s actual email address.
-Looking at the email address verifies the sender domain is not suspicious.
-If the domain used does not match the company website, then it’s likely a hacking attempt.
+Looking at the email address verifies the sender's domain is not suspicious.
+If the domain used does not match the company website, it’s likely a hacking attempt.

-✅ Hover over the link to a web page.
-If the message has a link to a web page, hover over it.
-If the link goes to a web page that isn’t on the domain of the brand the email claims to come from, don’t click on it.
+• Hover over the link to a web page.
+If the message links to a web page, hover over it.
+If the link goes to a web page that isn’t on the brand's domain the email claims to come from, don’t click on it.
 It is probably a fraudulent page.

-✅ Be suspicious of any messages from organizations that ask you for your personal information.
-No reputable organization will send you an email asking you to click on a link and then provide personal information, like your password.
+• Be suspicious of any organization messages asking you for your personal information.
+No reputable organization will email you asking you to click on a link and provide personal information, like your password.
 A legitimate email would direct you to go to the company's website to log into your account and update the information there.

 Cybersecurity Tip #2: Practice Good Password Management

-✅ Use long and strong passwords.
-As a general rule, the longer and more complex the better, as it makes them harder to crack.
-Use at least 12 characters, using a combination of upper and lower case characters, numbers and symbols.
+• Use long and strong passwords.
+As a general rule, the longer and more complex, the better, as it makes them harder to crack.
+Use at least 12 characters, combining upper and lower-case characters, numbers, and symbols.

-✅ If allowed, consider using passphrases instead of passwords.
+• If allowed, consider using passphrases instead of passwords.
 A passphrase is a sequence of words or text.
 A long passphrase is better than a complex, shorter password and a lot easier to remember.
-Examples of passphrases are: “My cousin bought a sailboat in 2021!” or “The groundhog usually sees his shadow on February 2.”
+Passphrases include: “My cousin bought a sailboat in 2021!” or “The groundhog usually sees his shadow on February 2.”

-✅ Activate multi factor authentication.
-Two factor authentication requires two separate, distinct forms of identification in order to log into a system.
+• Activate multi-factor authentication.
+Two-factor authentication requires two separate, distinct forms of identification in order to log into a system.
 The first factor is a password.
-The second factor is often a code sent to your smartphone or email address, but may also be some biometric factor such as your fingerprint or face.
-Hackers might be able to crack your password, but chances are that they won’t be able to provide the second authentication factor, and therefore won’t be able to get into your account.
+The second factor is often a code sent to your smartphone or email address, but there may also be some biometric factors, such as your fingerprint or face.
+Hackers might be able to crack your password, but chances are they won’t be able to provide the second authentication factor and, therefore, won’t get into your account.

-✅ Change passwords or passphrases regularly — at least twice a year for personal accounts.
+• Change passwords or passphrases regularly for personal accounts at least twice a year.
 Businesses should require employees to update passwords every 30-90 days.

-✅ Consider using a password manager utility.
-This is a solution that securely stores all of your passwords and passphrases in one place.
-You just have to remember one password to have access to the secure passwords for all of your devices and services.
-Some examples include Keeper, LastPass and 1Password.
+• Consider using a password manager utility.
+This solution securely stores all of your passwords and passphrases in one place.
+You just have to remember one password to access the secure passwords for all your devices and services.
+Some examples include Keeper, LastPass, and 1Password.
 Your organization may support a preferred password manager.

 Cybersecurity Tip #3: Use a VPN When Working Remotely